Epic days on Scotland's rugged west coast mountain bike tour Torridon and Skye

 - Guides are fully trained first aiders

-It is not compulsory to tip your guides or drivers in Scotland, but if you feel that you have had a good service or experience, you can tip at your discretion.
+It is not compulsory to tip your guides or drivers in Scotland, but if you feel that you have had a good service or experience on your mountain bike tour Torridon and Skye, you can tip at your discretion.

 You are required as a condition of booking to be insured against medical and personal accident risks.
 In this policy you must include cover for mountain biking and we recommend that you take out a policy which covers cancellation and baggage.

 We work closely with WorldNomads whose policies are specially designed for mountain bike holidays.
 You can arrange your insurance cover directly with them and we ask that you send us your policy details.

 Please note: if you have arranged your own holiday insurance, you must bring a copy of your policy with you on your mountain bike tour Torridon and Skye.

 Please note: Our mountain bike tour Torridon and Skye is a living thing, being influenced by multiple factors such as changing weather conditions, group riding abilities, trail damage, to name a few.
 Your local guides are experts in guiding mountain bikers in the Highlands of Scotland and will be continually assessing these factors and making tweaks to the itinerary where necessary to ensure that every member of the group has the best possible experience.

 Mountain bike tour Torridon and Skye Scotland reviews

 Submit your review

 I am sitting in my living room on New Year’s Day reflecting on my past year.
 The highlight real in my mind keeps replaying images from my trip to Scotland in September with H+I. This was a once in a lifetime adventure which was orchestrated to perfection by H+I and our guide Chris.
 From the trails to the bikes to the food and accommodations, I could not have asked for better.